-- 24. Where, following a disciplinary meeting, an employee is found guilty of misconduct, a first step would be to give him/her a formal oral warning or a written warning depending on the seriousness of the misconduct.
-When such a warning is issued the employee should be informed, either orally where a formal oral warning has been given or in writing where a written warning has been given: - that the action is part of the formal disciplinary procedure; - of the nature of the misconduct; - of the level of the disciplinary action being taken; - of the change in behaviour required; and - of the consequences of failing to correct behaviour. - The employee should also be informed that he/she may appeal against the disciplinary action taken.
-Where a formal oral warning has been given a note of the warning should be kept but disregarded for disciplinary purposes after a specified period, for example, 6 months.
-Where a written warning has been issued a copy should be kept but disregarded for disciplinary purposes after a specified period, for example, 12 months. - 26.
-Where the first warning is an oral warning and there is a failure to correct behaviour the consequence will normally be the issue of a written warning, a final written warning and ultimately dismissal.
-Where the first warning is a written warning and there is a failure to correct behaviour the consequence will normally be the issue of a final written warning and ultimately dismissal. - 27.
-Guidance on dealing with cases of gross misconduct is provided in paragraphs 38-39.
+22. Where, following a disciplinary meeting, an employee is found guilty of misconduct, a first step would be to give him/her a formal oral warning or a written warning depending on the seriousness of the misconduct.
+When issuing such warnings employees should be informed (either orally where a formal oral warning has been given or in writing where a written warning has been given) [a] that the action is part of the formal disciplinary procedure, [b] of the nature of the misconduct, [c] of the level of the disciplinary action being taken, [d] of the change in behaviour required and [e] of the consequences of failing to correct behaviour.
+The employee should also be informed that he/she may appeal against the disciplinary action taken.
+Where a formal oral warning has been given a note of the warning should be kept but disregarded for disciplinary purposes after a specified period (for example 6 months).
+Where a written warning has been issued a copy should be kept but disregarded for disciplinary purposes after a specified period (for example 12 months)